Hüseyin Avni Bey: Career

 Avni entered the Mekteb-i Harbiye (military school) in 1889.
 He graduated as a lieutenant on 6 May 1892 and was assigned to the 3rd Battalion 2nd Division of the 18th Ordinance Regiment of the 3rd Army on 15 May of the same year.
 On 8 August 1895, he was promoted to Mülâzım-ı evvel (First Lieutenant) and assigned to the 3rd Battalion 4th Division of the 33rd Regiment.
 He participated in the Greco-Turkish War of 1897.
 Afterwards he was assigned on 23 May 1897 to serve as an assistant officer in the headquarters of the Pristina 20th Redif Livası.
 On 10 January 1898 he was promoted to captain and assigned to the 38th Redif Regiment in the 2nd Stip Battalion of the 1st Division.

 On 22 August 1904, he was promoted to the rank of Kolağası (Major) and took command of the 3rd Battalion of the 90th Redif Regiment.
 In June 1908, he was promoted to command of the 3rd Battalion of the 17th Nizamiye Regiment with the rank of Binbashi.
 On 11 July 1912 he was appointed as the Director of the 3rd Branch of the 7th Corps Administrative Committee.
 Shortly afterwards he served in the First Balkan War.
 On 12 January 1914, he was appointed Deputy Commander of the 23rd Regiment.

 On 23 February 1915 he succeeded Miralay Şemi Bey as commander of the 57th Infantry Regiment which was stationed in Tekirdağ.
-The regiment was assigned to the 19th Division which was being raised by Lieutenant Colonel Mustafa Kemal (who was ten years longer than Avni).
+The regiment was assigned to the 19th Division which was being raised by Lieutenant Colonel Mustafa Kemal (who was ten years younger than Avni).

 The regiment was training at Rodosto when in response to the perceived threats to the Dardanelles the III Corps of which the 19th Division was part was assigned the task of reinforcing the Gallipoli Peninsula.
 As a result the 57th regiment received orders on the 21 February 1915 to transfer to Gallipoli.
 On 25 February the regiment arrived at Maydos by steamship.
 By April 1915 the 19th divisional headquarters and divisional units were stationed on the Yeldegirmeni Plains near the village of Bigalı (Boghali) while the actual regiments were around Maltepe and Mersintepe on the Gallipoli Peninsula.

 Upon receiving word on the morning of the 25 April 1915 that Allied forces had landed on the peninsula Mustafa Kemal moved forward.
 Identifying that the Australian contingent was making for the high ground dominating the narrows, he ordered the entire 57th Regiment forward to counter-attack with words “I do not order you to attack, I order you to die!
 In the time which passes until we die, other troops and commanders can take our place” Avni led his regiment in an action during which it sustained heavy losses but were able to successfully stabilize the right flank of the Turkish defences.

 In Kemal's subsequent war report on the battle he describes Avni as a kind-hearted, faithful and highly esteemed commander.